-(35) Word-medial umlaut in contracted forms with non-past suffix
+(37) Word-medial umlaut in contracted forms with non-past suffix

-'''

-/bar-p al-i-mæn/

-[ber-ip al-i-mæn]

-'go-IP take-NONPAST-1.SG'

-[ber-iwal-i-mæn]

-[ber-iwil-i-mæn], [ber-iwel-i-mæn]

-[ber-iwat-i-mæn]

-'go-WAT-NONPAST-1.SG'

-/bar-wat-i-mæn/

-[ber-iwit-i-mæn], [ber-iwat-i-mæn]

-/bar-wær-i-mæn/

-[ber-iwer-i-mæn]

-'go-WER-NONPAST-1.SG'

-[ber-iwir-i-mæn], [ber-iwær-i-mæn]

-/bar-wæt-i-mæn/

-[ber-iwet-i-mæn]

-'go-WET-NONPAST-1.SG'

-[ber-iwit-i-mæn], [ber-iwæt-i-mæn]

-'''
+/bar-p al-i-mæn/ \rightarrow [ber-ip al-i-mæn] 'go-IP take-NONPAST-1.SG' \rightarrow [ber-iwal-i-mæn] \rightarrow [ber-iwil-i-mæn], [be er-iwel-i-mæn] /bar-wat-i-mæn/ \rightarrow [ber-iwat-i-mæn] 'go-WAT-NONPAST-1.SG' \rightarrow [ber-iwit-i-mæn], [be er-iwat-i-mæn] /bar-wær-i-mæn/ \rightarrow [ber-iwer-i-mæn] 'go-WER-NONPAST-1.SG' \rightarrow [ber-iwir-i-mæn], [b er-iwær-i-mæn] /bar-wæt-i-mæn/ \rightarrow [ber-iwet-i-mæn] 'go-WET-NONPAST-1.SG' \rightarrow [ber-iwit-i-mæn], [be er-iwæt-i-mæn]

-There's an interesting discrepancy to be observed here between the behavior of umlaut on these forms and the behavior of vowel reduction described in Section 4.1.2. /-wat/ and /-wær/ behave like the uncontracted historical forms with respect to both vowel reduction and umlaut (in that they fail to trigger reduction in the preceding vowel and undergo umlaut despite being word-medial), while /-wal/ and /-wæt/ behave like the uncontracted forms with respect to umlaut, but not vowel reduction (in that they trigger reduction in the preceding vowel).
+There's an interesting discrepancy to be observed here between the behaviour of umlaut on these forms and the behaviour of vowel reduction described in Section 4.1.2. /-wat/ and /-wær/ behave like the uncontracted historical forms with respect to both vowel reduction and umlaut (in that they fail to trigger reduction in the preceding vowel and undergo umlaut despite being word-medial), while /-wal/ and /-wæt/ behave like the uncontracted forms with respect to umlaut, but not vowel reduction (in that they trigger reduction in the preceding vowel).

-4.3 Theoretical relevance of vowel raising processes
+4.3 | Theoretical relevance of vowel raising processes

 Both vowel reduction and umlaut have been less carefully studied from a theoretical perspective than vowel harmony.
-Preliminary analyses of vowel reduction are presented in McCollum (2019) and Mayer (2021, Appendix E).
-To our knowledge, there has been no phonological analysis of umlaut to date.
-Identifying the precise factors that contribute to the vowel raising processes will provide additional insight into the realization of stress/vowel length in Uyghur, since these processes are both sensitive to these properties.
+Preliminary analyses of vowel reduction are presented in McCollum (2019) and Mayer (2021, appendix E).
+To our knowledge, there has been no phonological analysis to date of umlaut in Uyghur.
+Identifying the precise factors that contribute to the vowel raising processes will provide additional insight into the realisation of stress/vowel length in Uyghur, since these processes are both sensitive to these properties.
 As well, both vowel reduction and umlaut display similar idiosyncrasies that are (at least partially) predictable based on diachronic factors.
 As discussed for backness harmony above, these phenomena provide useful test cases for what aspects of the learning data are incorporated into speakers' synchronic grammars, and how exceptionality is represented.